All Guides About Start Here

 5

 Show the price.
 List what is included in plain language.
 Add a trial or guarantee.
-One CTA button with one line of micro-copy beneath it.
+One sign-up button with one line of short copy beneath it.

 6

-Write the five questions a cold visitor will have before paying.
+Write the five questions a new visitor will have before paying.
 Answer them honestly.
-This alone recovers 10–15% of visitors who were close to converting but had one remaining hesitation.
+This alone recovers 10–15% of visitors who were close to signing up but had one remaining hesitation.

-The CTA Button: Micro-Copy Does More Work Than You Think
+The Sign-Up Button: Short Copy Does More Work Than You Think

-Cold traffic is converted or lost in the six words on your CTA button and the one line beneath it.
+New visitors are converted or lost in the six words on your sign-up button and the one line beneath it.
 Most founders write "Get Started" or "Sign Up Free" and leave it there.
 That is a missed opportunity.

 Button: "Start sending better emails today"